-SNP MPs will vote against the Prime Minister’s deal.
-The deal would take Scotland out of the EU against our will.
+SNP MPs voted against the Prime Minister’s deal.
 Scotland voted by 62 per cent to remain in the European Union in 2016, something which has been consistently ignored by the UK Government.

 As set out in Scotland’s Place in Europe: An assessment of the UK Government’s proposed future relationship with the EU, the deal will make us poorer, diminish our rights and damage opportunities for future generations.

 Latest research presents a stark picture of the economic shock a bad deal will have on Scotland – warning it will leave every Scot worse off by £2,300 a year, wipe out 80,000 jobs, and damage growth and business opportunities for decades.

 The devolved legislatures in Scotland, Wales and Northern Ireland all refused to give consent to the UK government bill that will take the UK out of the EU.